nymtech/dev-portal/src/tutorials/ipfs-service-provider/writing-uc-functions.md

 }

 ```
 * `onFileChange()` - We instantiate a new instance of a [FileReader](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) which reads the data from the uploaded file.
-The `addEventListener` function is used to register a callback function we will implement shortly, `readAndSendFile()` that will be invoked when the file is loaded.
+The `addEventListener` function is used to register a callback function, `readAndSendFile()`, which we will implement shortly.
+It will be invoked when the file data is loaded by the `FileReader`.

 Below our `onFileChange()` function, paste in the following function: